openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 `.spec.replicas` and `.spec.nodePlacement` omitted or whether no `IngressController` was created during an installation at all.
-Today, when no `IngressController` is created during installation, the Cluster Ingress Operator creates a default `IngressController`
-- in this case we can go one of two ways -
+Today, when no `IngressController` is created during installation, the Cluster Ingress Operator creates a default `IngressController`, in this case we can go one of two ways -

 - The Cluster Ingress Operator leaves those fields empty in the newly created `IngressController`